sabyrzhan/phone-booker-task/README.md

 Overview of the components and REST API spec is in this [pdf](Doc.pdf) file.

 ### OpenAPI/Swagger docs
 Service provides OpenAPI docs you can access at http://localhost:8080/swagger-ui/index.html.
-You can use it make requests to service in the UI.
+You can send requests directly in the UI.

 ### UML class diagram
 ![Drag Racing](diagram.png)